Burnsedia/burnsedia.github.io/src/content/blog/CaseStudy-PrivateCloud-AI-Update.md

 Private cloud hosting is ideal for **bootstrapped startups** validating a business idea.
 With Docker-based deployments, you can scale to 100k daily users on a fixed monthly cost.

-When you hit the performance ceiling of your private cloud provider, your app is already Dockerized—making it easy to migrate to scalable public cloud platforms like:
+When you hit the performance ceiling of your private cloud provider, your app is already Dockerized making it easy to migrate to scalable public cloud platforms like:

 - [Fly.io](https://fly.io)
 - AWS Fargate